Electromagnetic Radiation and Radio Waves

 Microwave ovens operate in the same 2.4 GHz frequency band as Wi-Fi, Bluetooth and ZigBee wireless communications systems but at a much higher power.
 (See power level comparisons below).
 Since the frequencies and the associated quantum energies used by all of these applications, including microwave ovens, are a million times lower than those of x-rays (see the radiation spectrum above), they cannot produce the damaging ionisation associated with high frequency electromagnetic radiation.

-The microwave energy used in the oven does not actually transform or oxidise the organic compounds which make up the ingredients in the food as in normal cooking.
+The microwave energy radiated by the oven's magnetron does not actually transform or oxidise the organic compounds which make up the ingredients in the food as in normal cooking.
 It merely excites dipole molecules, mainly water and fats, contained in the food increasing their kinetic energy.
 Dipole molecules are those with a positive charge at one end and a negative charge at the other.
 The alternating electric field of the microwaves causes the molecules to rotate with each cycle as they try to align themselves with the field.
 As the oscillating molecules become involved in collisions with other molecules, putting them also into motion, the agitation causes the molecules to heat up.
 This heat is passed on by conduction to everything in contact with the dipole molecules so that the heat spreads through the food finally heating up the container or plate holding the food.

 Some Facts to Put the Power Levels of Received RF Radiation into Context.